Join live or receive a link to the recording and earn a CE certificate

 Students gain skills to succeed and create powerful connections when they participate in community service.
 But too often, students and staff track and verify these experiences with paper, pencils and endless spreadsheets.

-In this edWebinar, you’ll learn how several school districts have ditched this antiquated approach and implemented a digital system that has captured thousands of hours of community service in one year while celebrating students and their impact.
+In this edWebinar, learn how several school districts have ditched this antiquated approach and implemented a digital system that has captured thousands of hours of community service in one year while celebrating students and their impact.
 This comes as states are required to incorporate a non-academic indicator as part of their state ESSA accountability plans.
 Community service is a non-academic indicator that several states are using.

 Dr. David R. Schuler, a national education leader and superintendent of High School District 214 in the northwest suburbs of Chicago, is passionate about the importance of community service learning and preparing all students to be college, career and life ready.
 Dr. Schuler launched Redefining Ready!, a national initiative around post-secondary readiness, during his time as 2015-16 president of AASA, The School Superintendents Association.
 In 2018, Dr. Schuler was named the Illinois Superintendent of the Year and that same year he was named the AASA National Superintendent of the Year.
 Dr. Schuler earned his bachelor’s degree from Carroll University and his master’s and doctoral degrees from the University of Wisconsin-Madison.